DotChoco/DotChoco/README.md

   <b>Hi 👋, I'm Mr_Chocoreto</b>
 </h1>
 <p align="center">
-I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D) and C# and adition have basic knowledge about other technologies like Rust, Unreal Engine, Godot Engine, HTML, CSS.
+I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D) and C# and adition have basic knowledge about other technologies like Unreal Engine, Godot Engine, HTML, CSS.
 And I mainly do DevTools 🧑‍💻 (for various programming languaje) and Desktop Apps 🖥️.
 </p>
 <br>